o-cocosda/oriental-cocosda-homepage/content/en/Strategy/index.md

 {{% blocks/cover title="Strategy" image_anchor="bottom" height="full" %}}

-The technical interests of Cocosda are organised on both a regional and a topical basis.
-Six major regions of the world are represented on the central committee by regional rapporteurs, and each agreed topic domain is represented by a topic domain rapporteur.
+The technical interests of Cocosda are organised on both a country and a topical basis.
+Each country is represented on the central committee by country rapporteurs, and each agreed topic domain is represented by a topic domain rapporteur.
 Interaction between regional and topical rapporteurs provides that basis for the promotion and coordination activities of Cocosda to be informed by both the local and global expertise.

 {{% /blocks/cover %}}